AntonioLujanoLuna/magic_folder/README.md

 2. When a file is detected, it extracts text content using appropriate methods
 3. The AI analyzer categorizes the file based on content
 4. The file is renamed with a descriptive name and moved to the appropriate category folder

+## User Feedback System

+Magic Folder now includes a feedback mechanism to improve categorization over time:

+1. Processed files are made available in the `feedback/recent` directory
+2. To correct a miscategorized file, move it from `recent` to the appropriate category folder under `feedback/`
+3. The system will:
+   - Move the file to the correct category in your organized folders
+   - Learn from your correction to improve future categorizations
+   - Update keywords and content patterns for that category

+For example, if "invoice.pdf" was incorrectly categorized as "work" but should be "financial":
+- Find `work--invoice_20230615_123045.pdf` in `feedback/recent`
+- Move it to `feedback/financial/`
+- Magic Folder will automatically recategorize it and improve its model

+## Performance Optimizations

+- **Content Caching**: Magic Folder now caches extracted content to avoid reprocessing similar files
+- **Embedding-based Analysis**: Uses advanced embedding comparison for more accurate categorization
+- **Adaptive Learning**: Improves categorization accuracy based on your feedback

 ## Contributing